reproduce-work/reproduce-work/reproduce/main.md

 , the challenge lies not just in advancing science but in ensuring its very foundation remains robust, trustworthy, and verifiable.

 # Future directions!

-why can't i get a watcher to trigger some

 A key requisite for successful adversarial collaborations is the ability to agree on code and data structure and standards.
 Being able to easily verify that results correspond to code that was written before but executed after the collection of data.